danielegrattarola/spektral/README.md

 implements some of the most popular layers for graph deep learning so that you only need to worry about creating your models.

+Spektral is an open source project available on [Github](https://github.com/danielegrattarola/spektral).
 Read the documentation on [the official website](https://danielegrattarola.github.io/spektral).

 ## Relational Representation Learning